-In the event that power is lost to the system, database is stored in 2MB SRAM.
-Temporary logs, peg counts, alarms and statistics are stored in 2MB of SRAM by a "super capacitor" for approximately 24 hours.
-Additionality, the media card may be used to store the system database.
-The OfficeServ Web Management administrative interface may be used to produce a backup copy of the voicemail database.
+In the event that power is lost to the system, all customer data contained in NAND flash memory is retained indefinitely.
+Additionally, the media card may be used to store a backup copy of the system database.
+The Installation Tool (IT) or Device Manager computer program may be used to produce a backup copy of the customer data and save it on a PC.